morazanm/fsm/README.md

 ```

 ## Future Additions
+- Extend the visualization tool to work for pda's
 - Extend the visualization tool to work for turing machines
+- Extend the visualization tool to give the user the option to view the graph represention of a machine

+## Recognition

 ## Acknowledgements
 TODO: Add acknowledgements here